projectX-india/SUTEX/README.md

 ## seeded credentials
 ###### admin login details
-id - parvg555
+* id - parvg555
-password- parvgupta
+* password- parvgupta

 ## getting started
+* Run this app on apache server using phpmyadmin and localhost
+* open phpmyadmin and create a database called 'lms'
+* edit the credentials in database.php
+* woah! you are ready to go!